DylanKirbs/DylanKirbs/README.md

-- 👋 Hi, I’m @DylanKirbs, Dylan Kirby
+👋 Hi, I’m @DylanKirbs, Dylan Kirby (He/Him)

-- I'm currently enrolled in Stellenbosch University in South Africa.
-- I'm studying a Bsc in Computer Science-
+I am currently enrolled in Stellenbosch University in South Africa for a BSc in Computer Science with a focal area of Data Science.
-- I have a huge passion for programming and have competed nationally.
-- I currently work with Java, Python and C#